 Delivering solutions with exceptional value and superior customer service.

 Markforged is focused on delivering high quality, high performance 3D printers that build strong parts.
 From composite structures to metal 3D printing, Markforged products are designed to meet your needs.
 For composite parts, two plastics are available: tough nylon and Onyx (nylon with chopped carbon fiber).
 For additional strength and depending on the model, a second extruder embeds a continuous fiber.
 The fiber choices include: carbon fiber, Kevlar, fiberglass, and high strength high temperature fiberglass.
-As of September 2017, Markforged also delivers metal 3D printing, initially with two types of stainless steel and several other metals in beta testing.
+Markforged also delivers metal 3D printing, initially in stainless steel with several other metals in beta testing.

 - Strong Parts (Composites and Metal)